GiannaGrale/Onliner/README.md

 ## Static class members: specified through the class name
 When there is a need to refer to a static field or method of a class, it is defined with the name of the class, not with a reference to an object or expression that returns an object of the type of that class.
  ## TAF Features overview:
-Each test method has a mandatory annotation:
+Each test method has next annotations:
-@Test.
+@Test - a mondatory one for running tests;
+@BeforeMethod - defined the code that should be runned before a method\test method.
+@AfterMethod - defined the code that should be runned after a method\test method.

 ## Test execution
 	Right click on the test -> Run Test;